andreypz/nwu-dalitz-analysis/LOG.md

   * Updating to the recent TC object classes

 2011-Dec-17
-  * New version of Weight Utils and reweight files.
+  * New version of Weight Utils and re-weight files.
       * Fixed k-nlo for ggH samples
   * Third muon veto updated (closer to Nate/ Pas-like)